SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/diary/create-appointment.md

 1. Select their name just below the row of tabs in the Diary screen.
 2. Tap **+** at the bottom right corner and follow the steps outlined above.

-## Add participants and resources
+## Add attendee and resources

-Once you have created an appointment, you can invite participants to it.
+Once you have created an appointment, you can invite attendees to it.
 You can also add resources to the appointment (such as a meeting room and projector).

 > [!NOTE]
-> You must be the owner of the appointment to add participants and resources.
+> You must be the owner of the appointment to add attendees and resources.

 1. Locate and open the appointment.
 2. Tap **Add people**.
-3. Search for and select participants.
+3. Search select attendees.
 4. To add a resource, tap the chair icon and select the item you want to book.

     > [!TIP]